Chapter 29 – Hearing Regulations for Alleged Violations of Regents Rules

 - full-time staff members who fall within the definition of "student" in subsection b of this section above shall be treated as staff members; and

 - part-time staff members who fall within the definition of "student" in subsection b of this section may elect to be treated as staff members or students.
-If such a part-time employee fails to exercise the option within three days of the sending of Notice of Charges, he or she will be classified as a staff member.
+If such a part-time employee fails to exercise the option within three days of the sending of Notice of Charges, they will be classified as a staff member.

-- "President" means the chief executive officer of the University or any person designated by the President to act on his or her behalf for purposes of these regulations.
+- "President" means the chief executive officer of the University or any person designated by the President to act on behalf of the President for purposes of these regulations.

-- "Academic Officer" means the chief academic officer of the University under the President (Executive Vice President and Provost) or the person designated by the Academic Officer to perform certain functions on his or her behalf for purposes of these regulations.
+- "Academic Officer" means the chief academic officer of the University under the President (Executive Vice President and Provost) or the person designated by the Academic Officer to perform certain functions on behalf of the President for purposes of these regulations.